Governor-Appointed Council Members

 Richard A. Tisch

-Richard A. Tisch is in Large Group Sales with Humana.
-He is a graduate of the Partners in Policymaking program.
-Tisch is an assistant Boy Scout leader and coaches for Special Olympics.
+Richard A. Tisch is responsible for new sales growth in Texas and Oklahoma for PayFlex, an Aetna Insurance Company subsidiary.
+He is a graduate of the Texas Partners in Policymaking program.
+Tisch is a basketball coach for Special Olympics.
 He received a bachelor’s degree in business from The University of Texas at Austin.
 Tisch was appointed to the Council as a parent in April 2001 to fill the remainder of an unexpired term.
 He was appointed for a full term in November 2002 and was reappointed in March 2009 for a term to expire February 1, 2015.

 Texas Center for Disability Studies at The University of Texas at Austin